|

 States, Africa and Central Asia.
 The Trans Global Highway combined

-with water pipelines from areas of abundance to arid areas, could
+with water pipelines from areas of abundance to arid areas, will

 benefit humankind even more.
 Perhaps there is a solution to the